Blog

 Stage 2: Dispatch and Driver Assignment

 The assignment decision also affects the customer.
-A system that can send an accurate, dynamic ETA at the moment of assignment gives the customer time to prepare for the delivery.
+A delivery management system that can send an accurate, dynamic ETA at the moment of assignment gives the customer time to prepare for the delivery.
 That single notification, sent automatically from the dispatch layer, reduces failed delivery attempts more reliably than almost any other intervention.

 Driver app quality sits inside this stage.
 The app is the interface between the dispatch system and the driver.
 It should surface job details, navigation, time windows, and special instructions without requiring the driver to make calls to the dispatcher.
 Two-way communication within the app, rather than via personal phone, keeps delivery conversations structured and auditable.